 Any corporate environment can also benefit from Digital Signage solutions.
 From small businesses and mid-sized companies to large organizations and industries.
 Communication overhead is reduced, productivity and collaboration between team members is increased and transparency of business procedures is also ensured.
-These are only some of the benefits that Digital Signage brings to corporations simply by making information available to everyone and in the most convenient way (content on screens!).
+These are only some of the benefits that digital signage for corporate communications.
+It makes information available to everyone and in the most convenient way (content on screens!).

 The requirements depend on the extent to which Digital Signage is applied.
 A company that uses Digital Signage solutions in every possible way definitely needs to select one that fulfills all of them.
 Below we list some of the basic ones:

 - a centrally managed system: whether’s it’s a company with a handful of departments or one with subsidiaries located all over the world, all businesses need the security and confidence that come with knowing everything is handled and controlled in one place